Editor’s Note: This marketing infographic is part of our 25 part series.

-But try not to see an exit popup as a “last ditch” effort at getting a user to convert.
-Rather, try to think of exit popups as a way to address any concerns a user might have about converting by offering them something of value.
+Try not to look at exit popups as a “last-ditch” effort to convert a user.
+Instead, think of exit popups as a way to address any concerns about converting by offering users something of value.

 Here’s an example of an exit popup from an eCommerce store that prompts users to save items prior to leaving the page:

 For example, trigger tailored popups to visitors once they reach a certain number of website views or once they’ve been subscribers for a set amount of time.

 For instance, it could be extremely influential on your conversion rates if you can show an entry popup exclusively to people who have added items to your eCommerce shopping cart but not purchased:

 “Welcome back!
 Want to complete the purchase of <merge tag for item they added previously> today?”